Brunch & Batter

 • Biscotti- Think of it like dunking a cookie in your coffee!
 Serve them whole or crushed on top.

-• Amaretto cookies- Another Italian favorite cookie.
+• Amaretto or pignoli cookies- Another Italian favorite cookie.
 Adds an almond flavor.

 • Ladyfingers- These Italian biscuits are traditionally used in Tiramisu, another Italian coffee dessert.
 They would pair perfectly here.